bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 That being said, if you provide a fitting story or motivation, feel free to make the argument a string, or the return value.
 But use those strings with care.
-If possible, use the proper type.
+If possible, use the proper type and avoid string, unless it leads to convoluted code.

 Use the preloaded section only for helpers or constraints